 Drivers must yield to pedestrians crossing the street while the walk signal or countdown is on or when pedestrians use a crossover.
 A crossover is a designated spot in Ontario where pedestrians can cross, although there are no traffic lights.

-In these situations, drivers must stop their vehicles for pedestrians are not proceed until the pedestrian is on the sidewalk.
+In these situations, drivers must stop their vehicles for pedestrians and not proceed until the pedestrian is on the sidewalk.
 Drivers can't pass a car that is stopped at a pedestrian crossover or when a moving vehicle is within 30 metres from a crossover.

 Whenever a crossing guard is present, drivers must wait until all pedestrians, including the crossing guard, have entered the sidewalk.